 Ocean activities in and around Kaʻaʻawa are boundless.
 The ocean can be everything from a playground for water sports to magical spot of healing and rejuvenation, a place to nurture the spirit within and without.

 Just a three-minute walk from the center gets you to Swanzy Beach Park.
-Swanzy is a county beach park with a white sand beach and a large grass area for picnics and camping.
+Swanzy is a county beach park with a white sand beach and a large grass area for Yoga and picnics.
 It also has restroom facilities.

 A short stroll down the road gets you to Kaʻaʻawa Beach Park.
 It is a ribbon of white sand that is perfect for sunrise walks as it runs for about a mile.
 In some parts of this beach the sand is so fine it feels like powder between your toes.
 All of the beaches in Kaʻaʻawa have turquoise waters and palm trees.